-Mold Testing & Removal
+Mold Testing & Clearance

 If you suspect a mold problem, you need a mold inspector that has no financial interest in the cleanup.
 Many Chicago area companies offer low-cost mold testing, which gets their foot in the door for expensive and potentially unnecessary mold remediation.